 D = “Dependent clause” (a clause that could NOT stand on its own as a separate sentence)

-“FANBOYS” = subordinating conjunctions; specifically: “for,” “and,” “nor,” “but,” “or,” “yet,” and “so.”
-These seven words, and ONLY these seven words, count!
+“FANBOYS” = subordinating conjunctions.
+Specifically: “for,” “and,” “nor,” “but,” “or,” “yet,” and “so.”
+These seven words, and ONLY these seven words, are considered FANBOYs!

-I. Combining two Complete Clauses
+I. Combining two complete clauses

 CORRECT!